-- Researchers debate exactly when and where dogs were first domesticated.
-Ancient wolves probably scavenged for food around our ancestors, who then used them for hunting and protection.
-Eventually they evolved into the dogs we know and love.
+- There's debate when and where dogs were first domesticated.
+Ancient wolves probably scavenged for food around our ancestors, who used them for hunting and protection.

 - Today’s dogs are not modern wolves.
-The biggest difference?
+The main difference?
 Dogs have an incredible social ability.
-They routinely bond with members of different species.
+They routinely bond with different species.

-- There is little evidence that dogs do things out of a desire to “be dominant” over their owners.
+- There's little evidence dogs do things out of a desire to “be dominant” over their owners.
 The term is often misapplied as a motivation for social interactions.
-In reality, we’re automatically in charge of our dogs’ lives—even without following outdated “alpha” training protocols.

 - Dogs don’t experience the world like humans do.
 A canine’s primary sense is smell, followed by hearing, and sight.

-- Your dog learns best under an optimal level of stress.
+- Your dog learns best under an optimal level of alertness.
 Consider his emotions and provide opportunities to make his own decisions.

 - Dog body language is nuanced.
 When trying to figure out how your dog feels, you should pay attention to his tail, posture, muscle tension, facial expressions, ears, eyes, and hackles.

 - Sometimes dogs give “mixed” signals when they feel conflicted.
-It’s important to gauge all of his body language cues together in a given context.
-Over time, you’ll learn your individual puppy’s normal behaviors.
+Gauge all of his body language cues together in a given context.

 - Dogs and humans are similar in a key way: We’re both social mammals.
 We have a basic need to bond with others.
 This is the core of the dog-human relationship!